felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 **We are all lifelong learners.** If you want to learn about something, you can do it.
-What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around *their* way of learning.
+What allows some people to learn faster than others is that they have created and optimized a learning system that is suited for *their* way of learning.
-When I realized that the core mission of DevOps is to create a system that automates organizational learning, I felt the pinch of irony, because to realize this, I had to create my own system of learning.
+When I realized that the core mission of DevOps, which eluded me for years, is to create a system that automates organizational learning, I felt the pinch of irony since this realization had required me to create my own system of learning.
 Now that this is done, I feel more empowered than ever and ready to take this challenge head-on.